Memphis Birth Injury Lawyers Handling Brachial Plexus and Erb’s Palsy Claims

 Fighting for children and families in Memphis, Jackson, and throughout West Tennessee

 Sometimes a difficult delivery can be hard on both the mother and the newborn.
 When a baby’s head is too large to pass through the birth canal, when a baby is being delivered from a breech presentation, or the baby’s shoulders are so broad that they get stuck on the pubic bones, the nerves of the brachial plexus can become injured, causing brachial plexus palsy.
 The brachial plexus is a bundle of nerves in the shoulder which control the movement of the shoulder, forearm and the hand.

-At the law firm of Bailey & Greer, PLLC, we believe that if your child has sustained brachial plexus injuries due to medical negligence, you have every right to recover compensation for the losses you and your child will suffer as a result.
+At the personal injury law firm of Bailey & Greer, PLLC, we believe that if your child has sustained brachial plexus injuries due to medical negligence, you have every right to recover compensation for the losses you and your child will suffer as a result.
 Our birth injury attorneys in Jackson and Memphis represent families whose lives were changed by an act of medical malpractice.
 Let us help you, too.

-Types of brachial plexus injuries
+- Are brachial plexus injuries permanent?